At Make a Wish Candle Company we want you to enjoy your candle and infuse your environment with aromatic bliss.

 We know its sad when you have finished your candle but you can continue to enjoy the sentimental poem on the beautifully decorated container by reusing the glassware.

-Firstly, use a knife to dislodge excess wax from the glassware edges.
+Firstly, use a blunt implement to gently dislodge excess wax from the glassware edges.
 Continue by filling the glassware with soap and hot water from your tap, allow the soapy water to break down residual wax and follow by gently cleaning the inside of the glassware with a damp cloth.

 You can now use the glassware as the following: